Super Topological Recursion and Gaiotto Vectors For Superconformal Blocks: Introduction

 \subsection{Organisation}

 This paper is organised as follows.
 In Section~\ref{sec:STR}, we will introduce the notion of an untwisted/$\mu$-twisted super spectral curve as well as abstract super loop equations.
-We then define an associated recursive formalism in Definition~\ref{def:STR} that solves the abstract super loop equations, which we call the untwisted/$\mu$-twisted super topological recursion.
+We then present an associated recursive formalism that solves the abstract super loop equations, which we call the untwisted/$\mu$-twisted super topological recursion.
 In Section~\ref{sec:SAS}, we construct the corresponding super Airy structure for each untwisted/$\mu$-twisted super spectral curve, and show a one-to-one relation to the super topological recursion.
 This equivalence is stated in Theorem~\ref{thm:main} which is the main theorem of the present paper.
 In Section~\ref{sec:SCB}, we recall basic facts about the Gaiotto vectors for $\mathcal{N}=1$ super conformal blocks, and review a conjectural relation between the Gaiotto vectors and the Nekrasov partition function of pure $U(2)$ theory on $\mathbb{C}^2/\mathbb{Z}_2$.
 We then prove in Proposition~\ref{prop:main} that the Gaiotto vector in the Neveu-Schwarz or Ramond sector is none other than the partition function of an appropriate super Airy structure, with a simple change of parameters.
 We conclude in Section~\ref{sec:Conclusion} with open problems and possible future directions.
+Details of computations are in part given in Appendix~\ref{sec:App}